Logistics/support officers are responsible for the movement and supply of people, transport and equipment

-All three armed services recruit graduates as officers and provide initial officer training followed by specialist, professional or technical training.
+All three armed services provide initial officer training followed by specialist, professional or technical training.
 Continuing professional development (CPD) and training are features of a service career and provide opportunities to gain qualifications and accreditation with civilian professional bodies.

-If you are successful at the army selection board you will go on to the officer training course, which lasts for 44 weeks and includes physical training, military training and exercises, adventurous training and participation in a wide range of sporting activities at the Royal Military Academy, Sandhurst.
-Academically, you will be taught about:
+If you're successful at the army selection board you'll go on to the officer training course, which lasts for 44 weeks and includes physical training, military training and exercises, adventurous training and participation in a range of sporting activities at the Royal Military Academy, Sandhurst.
+Academically, you'll be taught about:

 - management skills.

 In the RAF, you will complete a 24-week Initial Officer Training (IOT) at RAF Cranwell, Lincolnshire, which includes: